WE LOVE SCOTLAND’S SLATE ISLANDS!

-NIGEL CALDER, TOP BOAT TECH GURU IN THE WORLD JOINS US AT PACIFIC BOAT SHOW IN RICHMOND, CA (SF EAST BAY) FOR AN EXCITING THREE-DAY SEMINAR SERIES:
+NIGEL CALDER, TOP BOAT TECH GURU IN THE WORLD JOINS US ATANNAPOLIS BOAT SHOW OCT.
+7 FOR AN EXCITING TWO-DAY SEMINAR SERIES: Saturday, Oct.
+7, 9-5: Mahina Offshore Cruising Seminar #168.
+Co-presenters John & Amanda Neal, Nigel Calder and Andy Schell and Mia Carlsson.

-Friday, April 7, 9-5: Understanding and Troubleshooting Boat Electrical Systems - Nigel Calder, details & registration HERE
+Sunday, Oct.
+8, 9-5: Understanding and Troubleshooting Boat Electrical Systems - Nigel Calder

 These on-line classes will allow you to brush up your skills and to gain a solid foundation of knowledge before joining us for an expedition and cover: rules of the road, sail trim, coastal and electronic navigation, marine weather, safety at sea, storm tactics, anchoring and much more.
 Click HERE to take their Rules of the Road and Sail Trim courses FREE!